 6. Increased Automation for Better Insights

 There is no doubt that the impact of Artificial Intelligence on the payment industry is incredibly exciting.
 From changing the way how people invest their money, to making the borrowing process more accessible to the public.
-AI in payments will bring a huge impact on global economic scenario.
+AI in payments will bring a huge impact on the global economic scenario.

 One of the major advantages of artificial intelligence in payments is that it helps companies to vastly improve the efficiency of their operational services.
 This is achieved through reduced payment processing time and providing automated user insights that are highly accurate.